Common Gap Year Mistakes

 It’s one of the lesser remembered facts of travelling abroad is that you must have travel insurance.
 Plenty of companies offer them, and it’s so important, especially if you’re going to a country with a high crime rate.
 Insure everything that you have, keep a note of everything that you took with you on holiday at home so if the worst does happen, you’re able to give a comprehensive list to your insurer when you’re back.

 Be careful and be sensible.
 Don’t pour all of your money into this, this would be a very silly thing to do, especially since you start university in a year and you don’t want to suddenly riddle yourself with debt.
 When you’re on holiday, remember that you only need to buy the essentials, so maybe going out and buying the samurai sword that caught your eye and acting out the best scenes from Seven Samurai isn’t a good idea?
+You’ll need to keep an eye on the funds that you have available and you need to know how to save money as a student.

 The Magic Numbers: